Think Jazz, Think Hybrid

 The Honda Jazz is only be available with an advanced two-motor hybrid powertrain, which provides an exceptional blend of strong and effortless driving performance and impressive fuel economy.
 The system is newly developed for Jazz and provides a smooth, responsive and direct driving feel.

 Despite its compact proportions, the Jazz packs in a lot of cutting-edge engine technology.
 The Jazz is only available as a hybrid now, and that means you get a 1.5-litre Atkinson-cycle petrol engine linked to two electric motors.
 One of the motors is used to power the wheels, while the other converts energy coming from the petrol engine and stores it in the small on-board battery.
 The Jazz can be driven in electric-only mode, or in full hybrid mode, which combines the two.
 Of course, it can be driven by the petrol engine on its own, too - when travelling on motorways, for instance.
+With the newest updates to the Jazz, the powertrain output has been increased and throttle performance has improved all whilst not increasing the CO2 emissions.

 What is it?